5l1v3r1/learning_for_oscp/basics/bufferoverflow/bufferoverflow.md

 3. Heap:
 	All the dynamically allocated memory resides here.
 Whenever we use **malloc** to get memory dynamically, it is allocated from the heap.
 The heap grows upwards in memory as more and more memory is required.
 4. Uninitialized data(Bss Segment):
 	All the uninitialized data is stored here.
+This consists of all global and static variables which are not initialized by the programmer.
+The kernel initializes them to arithmetic 0 by default.
+5. Initialized data(Data Segment):
-This consists of all global and static varia
+	All the initialized data is stored here.
+This consists of all global and static variables which are initialized by the programmer.
+6. Text:
+7.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMwMTE4NzY4LC0zNTA0MjY5MzBdfQ==
+eyJoaXN0b3J5IjpbLTExNjY4MjI0MjYsLTM1MDQyNjkzMF19
 -->